Star Anise – Essential Oils benefits

 For infantile catarrh, Aniseed tea is very helpful.
 It is made by pouring half a pint of boiling water on 2 teaspoonsful of bruised seed.
 This, sweetened, is given cold in doses of 1 to 3 teaspoonsful frequently.

-The essential oil extracted from anise seed is known as anise oil and it offers several health benefits.
+The essential oil extracted from anise seeds is called anise oil and offers several health benefits.
 Nevertheless, one should be cautious while using aniseed oil, which needs to be used in small quantities.
-Using anise oil in elevated concentrations or large amounts may cause more harm than benefits.
+Using anise oil at high concentrations or in large amounts may cause more harm than benefit.

 Its essential oil blends well with: